Frequently Asked Questions

 Q:What is the maximum amount that can be issued for IncomeShield LOG?A:

-An insured who is eligible for IncomeShield LOG and is consulting a private specialist from IncomeShield’s Private Specialist Panel, can benefit from an IncomeShield LOG amount of up to $20,000; while it is up to $10,000 for choosing a private specialist who falls outside our panel.
-When choosing a specialist from a public hospital, the IncomeShield LOG amount is up to $30,000.
+An insured who is eligible for IncomeShield LOG receives treatment that is provided by a private specialist from IncomeShield's Panel or Extended Panel, can benefit from an IncomeShield LOG amount of up to $30,000; while it is up to $10,000 for treatment that is not provided by our Panel.
+For treatment that is provided by specialist from a public hospital, the IncomeShield LOG amount is up to $50,000.

 Q:When there is issuance of IncomeShield LOG, would it mean that the IncomeShield policy has approved the claim?A: